CodeVarad/Banking-System-in-C/README.md

 # Banking System in C

+## TODO

+- Add more functionality to the project.
+- Function to pay others with their account numbers.
+- Tax on transfering money above a certain limit.
+- Proper execution to every function.

 ## Overview

 This project is a basic banking system implemented in C. It allows users to create accounts, deposit and withdraw money, and check their account balance.
 The system stores account details in a text file and includes validation to handle duplicate accounts and ensure correct credentials for transactions.